-King Salmon Lodge (KSL) is fortunate to border Katmai National Park and Preserve.
-KSL is quickly becoming the preferred choice for deluxe overnight accommodations for day-trips into Katmai National Park, as well as multiple day-trips into the park.
-Stay and dine with us at the lodge and enjoy short scenic day-trips by float plane into Katmai National Park.
+King Salmon Lodge is fortunate to border Katmai National Park and Preserve.
+KSL is the preferred choice for deluxe overnight accommodations for fly-out trips into Katmai National Park.
+Stay and dine with us at the lodge and enjoy short scenic day trips by floatplane into Katmai National Park.

-Katmai was originally established as a monument in 1918 to protect the volcanically devastated region surrounding Mount Katmai and the Valley of Ten Thousand Smokes.
+Katmai was originally established as a National Monument in 1918 to protect the volcanically devastated region surrounding Mount Katmai and the Valley of 10,000 Smokes.
 Today the Valley offers a chance to explore a landscape created by the largest volcanic eruption of the 20th century.
-The beauty, scale, wildness and mystery of the Valley make it one of the best places in the world to study the power of volcanic eruptions, but it also protects 9,000 years of human history as well as important habitat for salmon and thousands of brown bears.
+The beauty, scale, wildness and mystery of the Valley make it one of the best places in the world to study the power of volcanic eruptions.
+The Valley also protects 9,000 years of human history and is essential for the thriving eco-system of red salmon and brown bears.

 Guided Photo Safari with Mark Emery

 Your guided photo safari may include Alaska's natural wonders such as migratory birds, fish and other wildlife, scenery, sunsets, wildflowers and of course, the majestic brown bear.
 Many visitors to the area are surprised to find unexpected photographic beauty in historic graveyards, abandoned canneries and commercial fishing boats.